MicrosoftDocs/connected-spaces/articles/mobile-app-add-cameras.md

 ## Get more information about a camera

-On the **Cameras** page, you can get quick information about the camera from the Camera View list.
-For example, you can see the name of the camera, the IP address, a still image, the date the image was last updated, and whether the camera is connected or not.
-To get more information about a camera, including the camera description, camera credentials, network properties, firmware, and device model:
+To get more information about a camera:

 1. On the **Cameras** page, tap the **Actions** button.